GwendolyneFreddy/Infinity-Animations/README.md

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 Though we are striving to make Infinity Animations compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

 - <a href="https://forums.beamdog.com/discussion/19501/resource-pack-extended-animations/p1">Viader's Extended Animations</a>.
 - :warning: Latest versions of <a href="http://www.shsforums.net/files/file/521-big-world-fixpack/">BWP Fixpack</a> introduce a f.....g regression by overwriting animate.ids file.
 They add duplicated entries and populates it with animation slots used by EE games.
 As a result, it corrupts IA installation.
 IA v6.0.0 tries to fix this issue and it seems to be working.
 But it has not been tested on every available mega installation.
-As result, _**allowing the BWP Fixpack to overwrite animate.ids is at your own risk**_.
+Therefore, _**allowing the BWP Fixpack to overwrite animate.ids is at your own risk**_.

 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/594-infinity-animations/">report them on the forum!</a>